 EE 250 abc.
-Advanced Electromagnetic Field Theory.
+Boundary-Value Problems of Electromagnetic Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: EE 150 abc or equivalent.
-This course covers the application of Maxwell's equations to problems involving antennas, waveguides, cavity resonators, and diffraction.
-It includes the solution of problems by the classical methods of retarded potentials and orthogonal expansions and lectures in the modern techniques of Schwinger that employ the calculus of variations and integral equations.
-Text: Static and Dynamic Electricity, Smythe; Randwert-probleme der Mikrowellenphysik, Borgnis and Papas.
-Instructors, Smythe, Papas.
+This course presents the mathematical techniques (Fourier-Lamé method, integral equation method, variational principles) that are available for the solution of boundary-value problems arising from the study of antennas, waveguides, and wave propagation.
+Text: Randwertprobleme der Mikrowellenphysik, Borgnis and Papas; also class notes.
+Instructor: Papas.

 EE 260 abc.
 Topics in Physical Electronics.
 4 units (1-0-3); first, second, and third terms.
 Prerequisite: EE 164 abc.
 Principles of electromagnetic interaction with solids and ionized gases and current applications.
 Content to vary from year to year.
-Typical topics are: microwave noise in electron beams, magnetic resonance and relaxation, cyclotron resonance, oscillations and waves in plasmas.
+Typical topics are: microwave noise in electron beams, magnetic resonance and relaxation, cvclotron resonance, oscillations and waves in plasmas.
 Instructor: Gould.
 EE 280 abc.
 Advanced Course in Machine Computing Methods for Engineering Analysis.
 9 units (2-3-4); first, second, third terms.
 The application of analog and digital methods to problems in engineering analysis.
 Specific system and design analysis problems in such fields as electricity and magnetism, solid mechanics, fluid mechanics, aeroelasticity and thermal conductivity will be solved by both analog and digital methods with the comparison of various machine computing techniques.
 Course open only to advanced graduate students and by permission of instructor.
 Instructors: Franklin, McCann.

-EE 281.
-Seminar in Electronic Computers.
+EE 281 Seminar in Electronic Computers.
 4 units (1-0-3); first, second, third terms.
 Special topics on new developments in digital and analog computers and their applications to engineering analysis.
 Instructor: McCann.

 EE 290.
 Topics in Solid State Devices and Circuits.
 5 units (1-0-4); third term.
 Prerequisite: EE 190 ab.
-Advanced seminar in solid state devices and circuits.
+Advanced seminar in solid-state devices and circuits.
 A term paper will be required.
 Instructors: Middlebrook, Nicolet.